Convert TEXTILE to HEIF

 The High Efficiency Image File Format (HEIF) is a modern image format designed for superior compression efficiency and enhanced image quality.
 Originating in 2015, HEIF was developed by the Moving Picture Experts Group (MPEG) and utilizes the High Efficiency Video Coding (HEVC) codec to store image data.
 It supports a wide range of multimedia applications, including single images, image sequences, auxiliary image items, and non-image items, making it highly versatile for professional and consumer usage in various devices and platforms.
 Its ability to maintain high image quality while reducing file size significantly improves storage efficiency and accelerates data transmission.

-Wait a few moments for the converter to complete its job, then download your HEIF file.
+Give the converter a few seconds, then download your HEIF file.